DylanMoss1/Docker-Template/README.md

 ## Notes

 This repo has been primarily tested using podman on Ubuntu and WSL.
-Use Docker and other operating systems at your own risk.
+Use Docker and other OSes at your own risk.